 - 1 teaspoon kalonji seeds

-- ½ cup fresh cilantro, chopped, plus more for garnish
+- ½ cup cilantro leaves, chopped, plus more for garnish

-- 4 – inches fresh ginger, julienne, for garnish
+- 4 -inch knob of ginger, julienne, for garnish

-- Warm the ghee in a heavy-bottomed pan over medium-high heat.
-Then, stir in the cumin seeds and green chilies; cook until they start sputtering.
+- Warm ghee in a preheated heavy-bottomed pan over medium-high heat.
+Stir in the cumin seeds and green chilies.
+Fry until they sputter.

-- Add the chicken and cook until the outside becomes light golden brown, for about 4-5 minutes.
+- Add the chicken and fry until the outside turns golden brown, for 4-5 minutes.

-- Stir in the ginger and garlic and cook for another 1-2 minutes until the raw smell fades.
+- Stir in the ginger and garlic and cook for 1 minute until the raw smell fades.

 Ayesha Ali